Uploading CSVs

 1

-Create new ontology
+Create new data layer

 2

-Select Upload tab and add CSV files
+Select Upload card and add CSV files

 - Supports CSV files up to 100MB each